Ralph Sadler: In the service of Cromwell and the King, 1526 to 1539

+In 1576, Thomas Avery of Berden, Essex, bequeathed to Sadler a gold table or locket with an image of Cromwell, a reminder of his old master who was executed in July 1540.

 Mr. Secretary: Henry VIII and Edward VI, 1540 to 1557

-In April 1540 Sadler was made principal secretary to the king, a position he held jointly with Thomas Wriothesley.
-In the same year, he was knighted, made a privy councillor, and began more than 30 years of service representing Hertfordshire in Parliament.
+In April 1540 Sadler was made principal secretary to the king, a position he held jointly with Thomas Wriothesley; on 18 April 1540 he was knighted.
+In the same year he was made a privy councillor, and began more than 30 years of service representing Hertfordshire in Parliament.
 He represented Preston in 1545.

 Sadler survived the fall from power and subsequent execution of his friend and mentor in 1540; however, during the power struggle following Cromwell's demise, he was arrested and sent to the Tower.
 On the evening of 17 January 1541, the Imperial ambassador, Eustace Chapuys, and the French ambassador, Charles de Marillac, reported to their masters that Sir Ralph Sadler and Sir Thomas Wyatt had been arrested, as had another courtier Sir John Wallop.
 The following morning they were taken from Hampton Court, with their hands bound, accompanied by 24 archers, to the Tower.
 Marillac noted that it "must be some great matter" for Wyatt "has for enemies all who leagued against Cromwell, whose minion he was."

 Sadler was able to clear himself and was released in a few days, returning to the council chamber.
-He played a leading role in the examination of Catherine Howard and her relatives in November 1541, regained the King's trust, and was knighted for his part in holding matters of state while the court went on a summer progress of the North in a tripartite ministry with Lords Audley and Hertford.
+He played a leading role in the examination of Catherine Howard and her relatives in November 1541, having regained the King's trust for his part in attending to matters of state while the court went on a summer progress of the North.
 Together with his allies in the council, notably Thomas Cranmer, Sadler gathered evidence in an unsuccessful attempt to discredit Norfolk and Gardiner, the men who had orchestrated Thomas Cromwell's downfall.